MikiP98/HumilityAFM/README.md

 - Add leather variants of the cabinets?
   - Make the leather cabinets dyable?
 - Add coloured torches:
-  - `LED powder` into `Glowing powder`
+  - ~~`LED powder` into `Glowing powder`~~
-  - 1 powder - weak torch; 2 powders - torch; 3 powders - strong torch
+  - ~~1 powder - weak torch; 2 powders - torch; 3 powders - strong torch~~
-  - Move LEDs to misc tab, alongside the powders
+  - ~~Move LEDs to misc tab, alongside the powders~~
+  - Rename LEDs to light strips, consider enabling them by default?
+  - Make coloured Jack o'Lanterns
-- Compress candlesticks into 4 items for each metal type
+- ~~Compress candlesticks into 4 items for each metal type~~
 - Move VoxelShapes from switches to a maps or variables
+- Add hanging pots
+- Add crafting table on a stick?

 <br>